-Kyle: I’m sorry I weirded you out!
+Dylan: I’m sorry I weirded you out!
 Didn’t intent to trigger any negative emotions, and in asking I didn’t mean to imply that the only value we see in each other is sexual.
 The Milano piece I sent weeks ago was about bullshit stereotypes, so, no, I don’t think you’re trading sex for anything!
 I kind of want to laugh at that but you seem rom what I recall the context of me asking was during you’re recounting stories of bad sex you’ve had and making fun of the shapes of guys dicks (could you imagine if the conversation was reversed?).
 [Yes, I could, and it wouldn’t be the same because men haven’t been shamed for their genitals their whole lives.]
 I also have different experiences than you with regards to continuing to have sex with someone when the sex was below average.

-He misinterpreted the “only value we see in each other is sexual thing” but we clarified my insecurities over the phone (I love dudes who wanna talk on the phone in the year of our lord 2019 like we’re not scared shitless of human contact).
-In case it still isn’t clear to you, fair reader, guys generally assume that I ONLY want sex from them and, for whatever reason, Kyle questioned whether I EVEN liked sex with him—so sort of opposite problems.
+He misinterpreted the “only value we see in each other is sexual thing” but we clarified my insecurities over the phone (I love dudes who wanna talk on the phone in the year of our lord 2019, like we’re not scared shitless of human contact).
+In case it still isn’t clear to you, fair reader, guys generally assume that I ONLY want sex from them and, for whatever reason, Dylan questioned whether I EVEN liked sex with him—so sort of opposite problems.
 The next day we discussed further via text.

 Me: I meant to mention this last night, I think you’re one of the only ppl I’ve come across who answered no to that okcup q that’s something like “if you were in a relationship that would last the rest of your life would it have to be the best sex you’ve ever had.”

-Kyle: And that surprises me about the best sex question.
+Dylan: And that surprises me about the best sex question.

 Me: Why, bc plenty of ppl in LTRs have shitty sex so you know ppl are lying about the importance?

-Kyle: I mean, I guess that’s part of the reason.
+Dylan: I mean, I guess that’s part of the reason.
 I also agree with your explanation for why you put no. [That sex with different people is different and people aren’t rankable.]

 Me: I also put no because I think my body processes pleasure as something with a ceiling.
 Like the last time we hung out at your place I was like this is the best I’ve ever felt.
 But there are obviously other times when I’ve thought the same thing.
 And it’s sorta nonsensical to determine which “best” was better.
 Since ppl have other personal qualities that are important.
 And like 50 percent of what makes me happy w someone sexually is how comfortable and safe I feel w them and how sexually accepted I feel by them, so what does “best sex” even mean?
 I usually file ppl into the broad categories of good, meh (like they’re replaceable/disposable), and BAD (like they did active harm to me or have the sexual skills of a 15 yr old because they’ve never accepted feedback.).

-Kyle: The caveat is hilarious
+Dylan: The caveat is hilarious

 Hello, my name is Genie and I used to be a sex blogger.
 I just admitted that sex is a feelings thing for me now, sex is better with feeelings, because I’m a haggard old lady at the ripe old age of 35, and I refuse to repent for it.
 I was *happy* with this guy sexually, and was mostly happy with him more generally.
 Until he said this weird thing about his slutty ex gf, which felt decidedly personal.
 It doesn’t feel any better when you hear it said about another woman, it makes you feel a kinship to her and feel defensive for her or whoever you imagine her to be.
 It’s still like, ‘Oh, right, men are trash.
-Even “good men” judge the character of women by their sexual availability.’
+Even “good,” modern men judge the character of women by their sexual availability.’